UQComputingSociety/uqcsbot-discord/README.md

 UQCSbot is our friendly chat bot used on the [UQCS Discord Server](https://discord.uqcs.org).
 For the UQCSbot used in our Slack team, see [UQCSbot-Slack](https://github.com/uqcomputing/uqcsbot).

+Our bot is open to feedback and improvements by our community and we encourage you to get involved.
+If you're looking to get started and learn how to participate in open source, this is a great first step.

 ## Setup & Running Locally

 UQCSbot uses [Poetry](https://python-poetry.org/) for dependency management.
 Once you have Poetry setup on your machine, you can setup and install the required dependencies by running: